villoslado/DjangoScribe/README.md

-# DjangoBlogify
+# DjangoScribe

-Hey there, fellow developers! 👋 Welcome to DjangoBlogify, your go-to Django project for building a blogging platform.
+Hey there, fellow developers! 👋 Welcome to DjangoScribe, your go-to Django project for building a blogging platform.

 ## What's the deal?